animind - Fotolia

 Costs are a critical consideration -- often the deciding factor -- when weighing cloud storage services against traditional on-premises equipment.
 Unfortunately, evaluating cloud storage is more like shopping for a car than buying a new toaster.
 It's complicated, requiring analysis of myriad service options, pricing models and use cases.

 Such complexity makes it impossible to provide unqualified recommendations given the diversity of offerings and uniqueness of every organization's needs.
-Instead, we look at AWS vs. Azure vs. Google pricing and storage features.
+Instead, we look at AWS with Amazon S3 vs. Google Cloud Storage vs. Azure pricing and storage features.
 Our goal is to outline the major storage product categories, pricing models and costs to help cloud storage buyers create a personalized ROI and TCO analysis and isolate the best service for their requirements.

 The providers, service categories and cost models

 AWS, Azure and Google Cloud dominate the market for cloud infrastructure services, garnering 60% of the worldwide revenue, according to Synergy Research Group.
 Their size and development budgets mean the three providers set the de facto standards for service offerings, features and pricing that other providers -- many of them technology giants in their own right -- emulate.
-Although our summary focuses on AWS vs. Azure vs. Google pricing and features, understand that other cloud service providers have similar products that are sometimes differentiated on price or niche features.
+Although our summary focuses on Amazon S3 vs. Google Cloud Storage vs. Azure pricing and features, understand that other cloud service providers have similar products that are sometimes differentiated on price or niche features.